Locally Consistent Parsing for Text Indexing in Small Space: Introduction

 \subsection{Our Contribution}

-\paragraph{$\LCE$ data structures.} We provide new $\LCE$ data structures that answer queries deterministically, and uses only $\O(\frac n\tau)$ words of space.
-The construction algorithm are either deterministic or randomized Las-Vegas algorithms.
-Our results are stated in the following theorems, see full comparison in Appendix~\ref{app:table_compare}.
+\paragraph{$\LCE$ data structures.} We provide new $\LCE$ data structures that answer queries deterministically and use only $\O(\frac n\tau)$ words of space.
+The construction algorithms are either deterministic or randomized Las-Vegas algorithms.
+Our results are stated in the following theorems, see a full comparison in Appendix~\ref{app:table_compare}.